Scoil Naomh Áine, Rathgarogue, New Ross, Co. Wexford

 Occasions occur where a parent needs to speak to a teacher urgently.
 Sometimes these meetings need to take place without prior notice.
 The Principal will facilitate such meetings making every effort to ensure that the children in the class do not lose out on any of the teaching/learning time.

-If parents wish to drop in lunch boxes, sports gear etc, this can be done through the secretary’s office as it is important to keep class interruptions to a minimum.
+If parents wish to drop in lunch boxes, sports gear etc, this can be facilitated through the secretary’s office as it is important to keep class interruptions to a minimum.

 All communication sent from the school will be sent to the child’s home address as given on the enrolment form, unless otherwise requested by parents.